arthurg90/3sc-pokedex/README.md

 ### 3SC Pokedex App

-Coding task submission for 3 Sided Cube
+Coding task submission for 3 Sided Cube.
+This is a web app which allows user to interface with the [PokeAPI](https://pokeapi.co/) for finding and displaying Pokemon.

 <img width="1354" alt="Screenshot 2021-05-29 at 22 19 35" src="https://user-images.githubusercontent.com/32075763/120085087-2ebe8a80-c0cd-11eb-91b0-7af32410e8a3.png">